Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 - dotnet
 - azure-ad
 - ms-graph
-description: "An Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core Web API using Azure AD App Roles"
+description: "An Angular Single-page Application (SPA) that authenticates users with Azure AD and calls a protected ASP.NET Core Web API and uses Azure AD App Roles for authorization"
 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/Chapter1"
 ---

-# An Angular Single-page Application (SPA) that authenticates users with Azure AD and calls a protected ASP.NET Core Web API using Azure AD App Roles
+# An Angular Single-page Application (SPA) and a protected ASP.NET Core Web API use Azure AD App Roles for authorization

 ## Overview

-This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-It also implements **role-based access control** by using Azure AD App Roles: in the sample, a dashboard component allowing to see the tasks assigned to any user is only accessible by users under the **TenantAdmin** role.
+This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with the Microsoft Identity Platform.
+It implements **role-based access control** by using Azure AD App Roles: in the sample, a dashboard component allows signed-in users to see the tasks assigned to users is only accessible by users under a App rome named **TaskAdmin** role.

 ### Scenario

-- TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user.
+- The **TodoListSPA** uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft Identity Platform.
-- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the TodoListAPI.
+- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the **TodoListAPI**.
-- The access token is then used by the TodoListAPI to authorize the user.
+- The access token is then used by the **TodoListAPI** to authorize the user.
-- TodoListAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
+- **TodoListAPI** uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept only authorized calls.

 ![Topology](../ReadmeFiles/topology.png)